 Preface

-742 offices in 146 territories with over 36,332 personnel worldwide.
-Its members are high-quality, independent accountancy and business advisory firms, all of whom are committed to providing the best possible service to their clients, both in their own marketplace and across the world.
+baker tilly international is one of the world’s largest accountancy and business advisory networks in terms of combined fee income and is represented by 698 offices in 143 territories with over 43,515 personnel worldwide. its members are high-quality, independent accountancy and business advisory firms, all of whom are committed to providing the best possible service to their clients, both in their own marketplace and across the world.

-The doing business in Kuwait guide has been designed for the information of readers.
-Whilst every effort has been made to ensure accuracy, the information contained in this guide may not be comprehensive and recipients should not act upon it without seeking professional advice.
-The facts and figures as presented are correct at the time of writing.
+the doing business in kuwait guide has been designed for the information of readers who are looking to incorporate enterprises in kuwait, work with enterprises in kuwait, or work in an enterprise in kuwait. whilst every effort has been made to ensure accuracy, the information contained in this guide may not be comprehensive and recipients should not act upon it without seeking professional advice. the facts and figures as presented are correct at the time of writing.

 1- Kuwait Fact Sheet